 Quick: what do Charles Manson and Captain America have in common?
 If you answered, "They are both mass murderers," then you are simultaneously correct and probably a bummer to hang out with.
-While superheroes who kill are shockingly common, few can brag that they have committed multiple homicides.
+While superheroes who kill are shockingly common, and superheroes who are framed for crimes even more so, few can brag that they have committed multiple homicides.
 Well, not that they should be bragging about that anyway.
 That would be super weird.

 The FBI defines mass murder as killing four or more people in succession without a "cooling-off period" between the murders.
 The problem there is, superheroes never have time to cool off.
 They are thrust from one high-stress situation to another with no time to breathe.
 Still, surely, we would never be able to trust our heroes again if they ever engaged in such an atrocity.
 Or, alternatively, we might all kind of never mention it again and sweep it under the rug.
 Not like that's ever happened before.